thegedge/personal-site/_posts/dev/2018-06-30-building-gesh-starting-out.md

 tags: [rust]
 series: Building gesh
 published: false
+description: First post in a series on building my own shell, gesh.
+A bit on what shells are, and what I've done so far.
 ---

 I recently decided I wanted to do two things: learn a new language, and build a shell.
 I settled on